kubernetes/website/content/en/docs/concepts/services-networking/gateway.md

    and attached HTTPRoute.
 4. Optionally, the reverse proxy can perform request header and/or path matching based on match rules of the HTTPRoute.
-5. Optionally, the reverse proxy can modify the request; for example, to add or emove headers, based on filter rules of the HTTPRoute.
+5. Optionally, the reverse proxy can modify the request; for example, to add or remove headers, based on filter rules of the HTTPRoute.
 6. Lastly, the reverse proxy forwards the request to one or more backends.